wooorm/import-meta-resolve/readme.md

 ## When to use this?

-As of Node.js 19.3, `import.meta.resolve` is still behind an experimental flag.
+As of Node.js 20.0, `import.meta.resolve` is still behind an experimental flag.
-This package can be used to do what it does in Node 14–19.
+This package can be used to do what it does in Node 14–20.

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 14.14+ and 16.0+), install with [npm][]:
+In Node.js (version 18.0+), install with [npm][]:

 ```sh
 npm install import-meta-resolve